-A landowner or producer enrolled under this manual is also subject to the requirements of chapter 5M-1, Florida Administrative Code (F.A.C.).
+This manual applies to operations engaged in the production of vegetables and agronomic crops (VAC) including vegetables, field crops, sugarcane, forage grasses grown for hay or silage production, cotton, peanuts, and caladiums.
+A landowner or producer enrolled under this manual is also subject to the requirements of Rule Chapter 5M-1, F.A.C.